-To pass the fatigue check the diameter and /or the pitch of the shear connectors need to be modified.
+To pass the fatigue and shear connector checks the diameter and /or the pitch of the shear connectors need to be modified.
 This is done by revisiting the Composite Design Member.

-- In the $\sqrt[4]{}$ treeview, inside the Composite Design Member folder, double-click on Girder 2. - Select the Shear Connectors tab. - For each span row, in the Diameter cell change the value to 1" - For each span row, in the Pitch cell change the value to 8" and click OK.
+- In the \checkmark treeview, inside the Composite Design Member folder, double-click on Girder 2. - Select the Shear Connectors tab. - For each span row, in the Diameter cell change the value to 1" - For each span row, in the Pitch cell change the value to 8" and click OK.